alu0101056944/daaprct7_23/README.md

 TODO: Remove kmeans application on grasp builder, use assignment algorithm instead.
 The objetive is to avoid different order leading to different results. **done**

-TODO: calculate penalization value for the objective function
+TODO: calculate penalization value for the objective function.

 ## About failed iterations on the build phase: